sladea/OCTimer/README.md

 Other

-There is a structure for creating alarm system but without full background functionality its really on useful while you are doing other things on your android device but not when its sleeps
+There is a structure for creating alarm system but without full background functionality its really only useful while you are doing other things on your android device but not when its sleeps

-I hope you find this source doc useful for your own creations.

-Basic instruction:
+Basic instructions:
-1.  follow the MIT app developer guides
+1.  follow the MIT app developer guides to install on your development environment
-2. You will need your own OCtranspo App id code and API key for the name of your app
+2. You will need your own OCtranspo App id code and API key for the name of your app - you can get that here:  http://www.octranspo1.com/developers/register

-I will try to provide more documentation on fields as time permits.
+I will try to provide more documentation on fields and structure as time permits.